Password policy: Usability considerations

 A 2010 examination of the password policies of 75 different websites concludes that security only partly explains more stringent policies: monopoly providers of a service, such as government sites, have more stringent policies than sites where consumers have choice (e.g. retail sites and banks).
 The study concludes that sites with more stringent policies "do not have greater security concerns, they are simply better insulated from the consequences from poor usability."

 Other approaches are available that are generally considered to be more secure than simple passwords.
 These include use of a security token or one-time password system, such as S/Key, or multi-factor authentication.
 However, these systems heighten the tradeoff between security and convenience: according to Shuman Ghosemajumder, these systems all improve security, but come "at the cost of moving the burden to the end user."

-Enforcing a policy

-The more complex a password policy, the harder it may be to enforce, due to user difficulty in remembering or choosing a suitable password.

-Most companies will require users to familiarize themselves with any password policy, much in the same way a company would require employees to be aware of Health & Safety regulations, or building fire exits, however it is often difficult to ensure that the relevant policies are actually being followed without systems in place that automatically enforce the policy.
-Many systems, such as Microsoft Windows, require passwords have built-in methods of enforcing the set policy.
-This is the only reliable way to ensure that the policy is being followed.